Regular urine color ranges from clear to pale yellow. But certain things can change the color.

 What you can do

-When you make the appointment, ask if there's anything you need to do in advance to prepare for common diagnostic tests.
+When you make the appointment, ask if there's anything you need to do to prepare.
 Make a list of:

-- Key medical information, including other conditions for which you're being treated, and family history of bladder or kidney diseases
+- Key medical information, including any other health problems you have and whether bladder or kidney diseases run in your family.

 For urine color, questions to ask include: